The Environmental Protection Act 1990 and the Contaminated Land (Scotland) Regulations 2000 require local authorities to:

 - inspect their area to identify contaminated land

-- maintain a register of contaminated land, available for public inspection.
+- maintain a register of contaminated land which is available for public inspection

 North Ayrshire Council's Environmental Health Service is responsible for delivery of the Contaminated Land Strategy and has a dedicated Contaminated Land Officer who deals with all aspects of contaminated land surveillance and remediation.